List of Charlie and the Chocolate Factory characters: Mike Teavee

 In the 1971 film, Mike is played by Paris Themmen and his surname is spelled "Teevee" in the credits.
 Mike is nine years old and accompanied to the factory by his high-strung mother.
 He is from the fictional town of Marble Falls, Arizona, enjoys Western films and wears cowboy attire.
 He makes constant references to television shows throughout the factory tour and comes across as somewhat of a know-it-all.
 Although easily annoyed, he does not have any major anger issues and gets along relatively well with the other kids.
-After being shrunk to 3 in, Mike is being taken to the Taffy Pulling Room to be stretched back to normal, which causes his mother to faint; unlike the book, he (on the advice of his mother) is receptive to Slugworth's bribe.
+After being shrunk to 3 in, Mike is taken to the Taffy Pulling Room to be stretched back to normal, which causes his mother to faint.
+Unlike the book, he (on the advice of his mother) is receptive to Slugworth's bribe.

-In the 2005 film, 13-year-old Mike is portrayed by Jordan Fry, and his interests are updated to being very destructive, with the Internet and video games (especially gory first-person shooters), in addition to television viewing.
+In the 2005 film, 13-year-old Mike is portrayed by Jordan Fry, and his interests are updated to being very destructive, with the Internet and video games (especially gory first-person shooters) in addition to television viewing.
 In this version, he is from Denver, Colorado, is accompanied by his father, and is portrayed as more disrespectful and violent.
 In the Chocolate Room, when Wonka told everyone to enjoy his candy, he did not eat anything, instead he was stomping on a candy pumpkin, completely destroying it in the process, and when Mr. Teavee told him to stop, he ignores him with a brief sentence: "Dad, he said 'enjoy'!"
-Also, whenever he says something critical of Wonka's company, or his ideas, Wonka reacts as if Mike is mumbling, even though he does not.
+Also, whenever he says something critical of Wonka's company, or his ideas, Wonka reacts as if Mike is mumbling, even though he is not.
 He is able to find the Golden Ticket by using math and logic, though he admits that he does not even like chocolate.
 When Mike demands to know why candy is pointless, Charlie tries to reason with him, saying candy does not have to have a point, then he exclaims that candy is a waste of time (like Wonka's father), but then Wonka's flashback reappears again.
 When they arrive in the Television Chocolate Room, Mike points that Wonka could use his teleportation device to revolutionise mankind, as opposed to distributing his products, ignoring the fact that anything sent by television gets shrunk.
 When Mr. Teavee tries to reason with his son, the boy insults Wonka and sends himself by television.
 After the incident in the Television Chocolate Room, Willy Wonka has an Oompa-Loompa take Mr. Teavee and Mike to the Taffy-Puller Room to have Mike stretched back to normal.
 When Mike and his father are later seen leaving the factory, Mike is 10 ft tall, as well as incredibly thin and flat.